 Knowledge is key to turning students into teachers.
 So is experience.
 At Northern, you’ll receive training and hands-on experience using the latest in classroom technology.
 We provide more opportunities for direct student contact than any other teacher education program.

-- Reading Clinic.
-NSU is the only South Dakota state university to offer a reading clinic practicum for elementary, secondary, or special education majors.
-Working under the supervision of a reading specialist, you have the opportunity to tutor a child and assist them to make meaningful growth in their reading ability.
+- Reading Clinic - NSU is the only South Dakota state university to offer a reading clinic practicum for elementary, secondary, or special education majors.
+As a tutor under the supervision of a reading specialist, you'll have the opportunity to help children achieve meaningful growth in their reading ability.

-- Rural Student Teaching Placement Project places student teachers in small South Dakota towns.
+- Rural Student Teaching Placement Project - This program places student teachers in small South Dakota towns.
 You’ll be supported throughout this intimate and rewarding experience with supervision, training and stipends from Northern.

-- Nora Staael Evert Human Performance and Fitness Lab.
-The Human Performance Lab provides opportunities for Exercise Science research, training, and assessments for the campus and local community.
-Graduate and undergraduate students learn and apply knowledge with hands-on training in classes, and through individual and collaborative research, including theses.
-Campus and local community members may obtain health, fitness, or performance oriented fitness assessments.
+- Nora Staael Evert Human Performance and Fitness Lab - The human performance lab provides opportunities for exercise science research, training, and assessments for the campus and local community.
+Graduate and undergraduate students learn and apply knowledge with hands-on training in class and through individual and collaborative research, including theses.
+Campus and local community members may obtain health-, fitness-, or performance-oriented assessments.